Risk Assessment Matrix

-A risk assessment matrix is the basis for measuring potential risks based two intersecting factors: the likelihood (or probability) of a risk-based event occurring, and the consequence (or impact) of its impact to an entity if it did.
+A risk assessment matrix is the basis for measuring potential risks based on two intersecting factors: the likelihood (or probability) of a security risk-based event occurring, and the consequence (or impact) of its impact to an entity if it did.

-A risk assessment matrix completes the risk assessment template and is used to derive both current and mitigated risk levels.
+The matrix completes the risk assessment template and is used to derive both current and mitigated risk levels.

 Why Use a Risk Assessment Matrix?

 As discussed in a previous post, the following data is expected to be documented within the risk assessment template:

 - an account of the effectiveness of risk controls that currently protect assets from threats;